 Jambalaya is similar to gumbo in that there are no hard and fast rules for ingredient quantities and seasonings.
-Anything can – and often does – find its way into jambalaya.
-However, as this is a rice dish which depends on most of the liquid being absorbed, you should use two cups of stock or water to each cup of rice.
+Anything can - and often does - find its way into jambalaya.
+However, as this is a rice dish that depends on most of the liquid being absorbed, you should use two cups of chicken stock or water to each cup of rice.
 Chicken and/ or seafood are the most common additions to jambalaya, along with a variety of vegetables.

 Jambalaya and gumbo are two hearty, flavourful and inexpensive meals, which can easily be adapted to feed large numbers.
 Don't think about the differences - just eat!